top of page

 Every Saturday | 9am - 3pm

-Set in the grounds of Rozelle Public School, this long-running market is one of Sydney’s best spots for secondhand finds.
-Expect vintage fashion, records, books, furniture, antiques and the occasional oddity you didn’t know you needed.
+Set in the grounds of Rozelle Public School, Rozelle Collectors Market is one of Sydney’s best spots for vintage and secondhand finds.
+Expect racks of vintage fashion alongside records, books, furniture, antiques and plenty of slightly random treasures.

 Where: Rozelle Public School, 663 Darling Street, Rozelle